lixinW/ship-hats-docs/portal-guide/onboarding-to-portal.md

 # Onboarding to SHIP-HATS Portal

-The following section outlines the steps to configure the SHIP-HATS portal.
+The following table outlines the steps that you must complete to configure the SHIP-HATS portal.
+After you have completed these steps, you will need to perform additional steps to configure the tools that you want to use.

+These tasks may be completed by multiple people in your organization and SHIP-HATS team.
+However, these tasks must be completed in the specified order.
+All steps are required unless otherwise noted.

 |Step|Task|Owner|
 |---|---|---|